YumiKimbara/leetcode/system-design/system-design.md

 ### Data Partitioning and Replication

 - To scale out our DB, we need to partition it so that it can store information about billions of URLs.

+### Cache

+- We can cache URLs that are frequently accessed

+### Load Balancer (LB)

+### Purging or DB cleanup

+## Designing Pastebin

+- Pastebin like services enable users to store plain text or images over the network (typically the Internet) and generate unique URLs to access the uploaded data.